 Table \ref{tab: loss}(b) shows that in the ISFR branch, training with all three losses $\mathcal{L}_{seg\_basic} + \mathcal{L}_{SR} + \mathcal{L}_{seg\_s}$ produces better results than using $\mathcal{L}_{seg\_basic} + \mathcal{L}_{SR}$ and solely using the segmentation loss on the original branch.
 This result supports our statement in section \ref{ISFR} that the ISFR module imposes constraints on unlabeled points within the sample.
 Since the feature propagation is processed inside each sample, no noises would be introduced to the training.
 Thus, calculating a segmentation loss on the propagated feature branch would improve the training results.

-\textbf{Performance of different branches: }Table \ref{tab:branches} compares the segmentation performance of different decoder branches in the two stage settings.
-In both settings, the cross branches produce poorest segmentation results the features of this branch are propagated from the other sample.
-However, the cross branch can still produce reasonable scores as the network is learned to only propagate features from same category for each point.
+\textbf{Performance of different branches: }Table \ref{tab:branches} compare the segmentation performance of different decoder branches in the two-stage settings.
+In both settings, the cross branches produce the poorest segmentation results the features of this branch are propagated from the other sample.
+However, the cross-branch can still produce reasonable scores as the network is learned to only propagate features from the same category for each point.
 The intra branch produces better results than the cross branch, but still lower than the basic branch.
-This supports our arguement that the ISFR module imposes more constraints to unlabeled points as the features of unlabeled points can be propagated to the labeled points in same category.
+This supports our argument that the ISFR module imposes more constraints to unlabeled points as the features of unlabeled points can be propagated to the labeled points in the same category.
 But during inference, as the network already learned the representations, propagating the features is not helping the predictions.
-This is also a difference between our ISFR mudule with the self-attention module in many vision applications.
+This is also a difference between our ISFR module with the self-attention module in many vision applications.

 We also compare the results between the two settings.
-The outputs from all three branches in CSFR-ISFR performs better than those in ISFR-CSFR, which also supports our arguement in section \ref{training}.
-From the results, if ISFR module is trained first, the network can overfit within samples and not generalize across sample.
-Thus the cross branch performance is worse in ISFR-CSFR.
+The outputs from all three branches in CSFR-ISFR perform better than those in ISFR-CSFR, which also supports our argument in section \ref{training}.
+From the results, if the ISFR module is trained first, the network can overfit within samples and not generalize across samples.
+Thus the cross-branch performance is worse in ISFR-CSFR.
 Then, with the CSFR module trained in the second stage, the information from other samples may affect as noises.
-Therefore the performance from the basic branch is even lower than individually training with the two modules shown in Table \ref{Tab:twostage}.
+Therefore the performance from the basic branch is even lower than individual training with the two modules shown in Table \ref{Tab:twostage}.